jyo-02/Intel-Products-Sentiment-Analysis/Readme.md

     `VADER`
     `RoBERTa`

-    * VADER provided the initial sentiment of all the reviews, which were stored in a CSV file.
+    * VADER provided the initial sentiment of all the reviews, which were stored in a CSV file `2-ml-model/1-review_data/dataset_7(senti)_vader.csv`.
     * RoBERTa was then trained on that data.

     ### Location of Code: